This post may contain affiliate links. Please read my disclosure policy.

 7. Neck, Spare rib roast (Eng.); Échine (Fr.); Coppa, Capocollo (It.).
 It is a marbled meat, situated between the upper neck and the carre, loin.

-In Italy is dried and cured and sold as cold meat: coppa or capocollo (see article 4 alternative to the beach lunch kiosk).
+In Italy is dried and cured and sold as cold meat: coppa or capocollo (see article Original French Sandwich).
 If raw it can be used for a roast.

 8. Boston Butt (Eng.); Palette (Fr.); Paletta (It.).
 It is the upper part of the shoulder, a tougher cut than the shoulder.
 It can be cooked roasted or on the barbecue.

-This piece is used to make salami, Cotechino ( traditionally eaten at New Year), Nduja (which I served at Lunch with LT) and Mortadella, also called Bologna in the USA and hot dogs.
+This piece is used to make salami, Cotechino ( traditionally eaten at New Year), Nduja and Mortadella, also called Bologna in the USA and hot dogs.

 In France, it is traditionally used in the Cassoulet

 9. Rib tips (Eng.); Plat de cotes (Fr.); Puntine (It.): they are the top end of the ribs, and chewier as they have more cartilage than the top ribs.
 Some people prefer those to the Spare ribs.
 They are cooked the same way as the ribs here below.